 The node identification label on the front panel displays a six-digit node identification number.
+Sometimes this number is called panel name or front panel id.

 The node identification label is the same as the six-digit number that is used in the svctask addnode command.
 It is readable by system software and is used by configuration and service software as a node identifier.
 The node identifier can also be displayed on the front panel display when node is selected from the menu.